Rohanvasista/NodeJs-project-/README.md

-# Sample Docker Node.js App
+# Containerizing sample Docker Node.js App

 This is a simple Node.js web app running in Docker.